bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

-# Evaluation for updated FeatureFlag
+# Evaluation for updated Feature flags

 ## Proposal

+- The primary purpose of this feature is to keep the GetEvaluations response size small.
+- The existing implementation checks `UserEvaluationsID` and doesn't return evaluation results if it has not been updated.
+  - `UserEvaluationsID` is a hash derived from the feature ID, feature version, and user attributes.
-- This feature evaluates only those feature flags that have been updated since the last evaluation.
+- The existing implementation evaluates all feature flags when the UserEvaluationsID is updated, but here we propose a method to target only those feature flags that need to be evaluated.
-  - Computational efficiency will be improved because the number of the feature flags to be evaluated will be reduced.
-- We can make the tag optional.
+- Also, we can make the tag optional.
   - Previously, specifying a tag was required when executing GetEvaluations to reduce the response size.
   - But, with this proposal, the response size can be kept small, so specifying a tag can be made optional.

 ## Implementation

-The SDK stores the`EvaluatedAt` value indicating the timestamp of the evaluation's execution.
+The SDK stores the `EvaluatedAt` value indicating the timestamp of the evaluation's execution.
 When GetEvaluations is called again, that timestamp is sent to the server as a request parameter.

-The server checks it against the updatedAt value of the feature flags, and only evaluates those that have been updated since the previous evaluation.
+The server checks it against the updatedAt value of the feature flags and only evaluates those that have been updated since the previous evaluation.

 As an exception, the following feature flags must be evaluated regardless of the timestamp value.
 - Feature flags that depend on the feature flags that need to be evaluated
 - (if user attributes have been updated) Feature flags with targeting rules

-If user attributes have been updated, the result of the evaluation may also change.
+If user attributes have been updated, the evaluation result may also change.
 Since the server has to know that update, the SDK sends the `IsUserAttributesUpdated` flag to the server as a request parameter like the timestamp.

+In addition, the following changes are required in both the server and SDK implementations:
+- Since only some feature flags may be evaluated and returned, the SDK implementation needs to be modified to allow differential updates of local data.
+- The server must return information about archived feature flags to the SDK because its evaluation result is already stored locally.
+  - The SDK must delete the evaluation result of archived features.
+  - The server must put the archived feature flags to Redis.
+- The validation of the request parameter `Tag` must be removed.

-We need to modify the proto like below.
+We need to modify the proto like the following.
 ```diff
   message GetEvaluationsRequest {
     string tag = 1;